mbridak/augratin/README.md

 2 objectives:
    1. add Omnirig functionality
-   2. push OSO directly to LOG4OM vs. adi file Likely-hood of sucess?
+   2. push QSO directly to LOG4OM vs. adi file Likely-hood of sucess?
 Not only am I a new HAM, I've never coded in Python before - wish me luck.

 ## What is AuGratin